 ARES D1 can provide interoperability with local, regional, State and federal governmental agencies, the military, including all of the Defense Department forces, Coast Guard, and the National Guard.
-Additionally, with the Civil Air Patrol, the Indiana Guard Reserve, and similar State sponsored military militia organizations, as well as emergency management and humanitarian relief organizations including the Salvation Army, and others throughout the State, region, across the nation, and if needed, worldwide.
+Additionally, with the Civil Air Patrol, the Indiana Guard Reserve, and similar State sponsored military militia organizations, as well as emergency management and humanitarian relief organizations including the Salvation Army, American Red Cross and others throughout the State, region, across the nation, and if needed, worldwide.

+Successful cyber-hacking of ARES D1 data communications is virtually impossible and cyber-attacks are easily thwarted.
 ARES D1 uses radio systems that are geographically dispersed.
 They can be at fixed, mobile or portable locations to meet the need of the organization being supported during the emergency or disaster.
 Their communications systems use the Earth’s atmosphere as their “transmission media and transport layer;” use a variety of communication modes and digital algorithms, most of which are extremely difficult to intercept and properly decode.
 And they operate on a wide array of randomly selected radio frequencies, which when combined, make successful cyber-hacking virtually impossible.

 Simple Equipment, Small Footprint, Specialized Training and Knowledge Equals BIG Results for the provision of Reliable Contingency, Emergency and Supplemental (Auxiliary) Voice and Data (Email, etc.) Communications from nearly any location.

 With just 17-feet of aluminum tent pole held together with a bungee cord and mounted on a 4-foot high camera tripod ...

 At least one easily transportable, field deployable two-way radio and tablet or laptop computer, powered by a Generator, Battery, or Solar Power

 Wide-area, Nationwide communications connectivity during nearly any situation.